arctiex3d/BEAR-MK3S/README.md

 BEAR MK3S is a 3D printer project maintained by 3DXFAB Research & Development and gregsaun.
 Originates in RepRap project and Prusa Research.

-This repository contains STEP files and STLs of the printed parts.
+This repository contains CAD files and STLs of the printed parts.

 **Links**